 The Ionian islands, particularly Kefalonia and Lefkada, also distinguish for their clean and organized beaches, proving that the Greek coasts have nothing to jealous out of the other famous beach resorts of the world.

-In 2015, 395 Greek beaches and 9 marinas have been awarded the Blue Flag.
+In 2019, 515 Greek beaches have been awarded the Blue Flag.

 Greece once again ranked second place on the Blue Flag quality award list among 49 countries.